 Actuarial gain and loss are amortized in the year following the year in which actuarial gain and loss are recognized by the straight-line method over periods (principally 12 to 27 years) which are shorter than the average remaining years of service of the eligible employees.
-Certain foreign consolidated subsidiaries have adopted the corridor approach for actuarial gain and loss and amortize such over the average remaining years of services of the eligible employees.
+Certain foreign consolidated subsidiaries have adopted the corridor approach for actuarial gain and loss and amortize such over the average remaining years of services of the eligible employees or the average life expectancy of the eligible employees.

-- (4) Accounting for retirement benefits - 1 In calculating retirement benefit obligation, the straight-line attribution is applied to allocate projected retirement benefits to the periods until the end of the current fiscal year.
+(4) Accounting for retirement benefits

+1 In calculating retirement benefit obligation, the straight-line attribution is applied to allocate projected retirement benefits to the periods until the end of the current fiscal year.